sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Hyperloop/Hyperloop_Guides/iOS_Hyperloop_Programming_Guide/_index.md

 You can use Third-Party libraries in Hyperloop that are available in the dependency-manager [CocoaPods](https://cocoapods.org/).

-As of Hyperloop 2.2.0, CocoaPods 0.39 and below will no longer be supported and we recommend that you use Cocoapods 1.x or the latest version.
+{{% alert title="⚠️ Warning" color="primary" %}}As of Hyperloop 2.2.0, CocoaPods 0.39 and below will no longer be supported and we recommend that you use Cocoapods 1.x or the latest version.{{% /alert %}}

 ### CocoaPods